tuwien-musicir/DeepLearning_Tutorial/README.md

 ## Configure Keras to use Theano

-Since we use Theano as the Deep Learning computation backend, but Keras is configured to use TensorFlow by default, we have to change this in the `keras.json` configuration file which is in the `.keras` folder of the user's HOME directory.
+Since we use Theano as the Deep Learning computation backend, but Keras is configured to use TensorFlow by default, we have to change this in the `keras.json` configuration file, which is in the `.keras` folder of the user's HOME directory.

 Copy the `keras.json` included in the `DL_Tutorial` to one of the following target directories (you can overwrite an existing file):